 Whatever your financial position, there are a number of options available to help with the cost of childcare.

-2 year old funding

-Some children may qualify for 2 year old funding.
-If your family are receiving certain benefits and are on a low income, you may qualify.
+2 year old funding for families receiving additional government support If your family are receiving certain benefits and are on a low income, you may qualify for 2 year old funding.
 You might also qualify if your child is Looked After by the local authority, has left care through special guardianship order, adoption or child arrangement order, or if your child receives Disability Living Allowance or has an Education, Health and Care Plan.
 You can apply online, and you will receive a decision within 5 working days.
 For more information, please visit our website.
 If you have any questions please contact the Family Information Service.

-Early Education Funding for 3 and 4 year olds - Universal and extended 30hrs entitlement

-All 3 and 4 year olds are entitled to receive up to 15hrs free early education per week up to a maximum number of hours per term.
+Under 5s funding for working families Families of children 9 months and over who meet criteria relating to being in employment can access funded childcare of up to 15 hours per week.
+This new scheme is managed by the National Childcare Service and you will need to apply online with HMRC who will issue a code if eligible.
+To find out more including the deadlines to apply by, please visit our website.
+From September 2025, this funding will increase from 15 hours to 30 hours funded childcare.
+Early Education Funding for 3 and 4 year olds - Universal and extended 30hrs entitlement All 3 and 4 year olds are entitled to receive up to 15hrs free early education per week up to a maximum number of hours per term.
 Eligibility begins at the start of the term following their third birthday up until they start full time school; this can be for a maximum of 6 terms for a total of 570 hours per year.
 Some children will be eligible for an additional 15 hours of early education funding per week, known as 30 hours extended entitlement.
 This funding is mainly aimed at working parents and those meeting specific criteria.
 You will need to complete an online application the term before the funding starts, and if you are eligible for the extended entitlement, you will be given a code by HMRC to give to your childcare provider.
 For more information, please visit our website.

-Choosing Childcare and help with childcare costs

-The Government has a website which contains information on all the current childcare schemes including early education funding for 2, 3 and 4yr olds, details on 30hrs extended childcare, tax free childcare, tax credits for childcare, universal credit for childcare and support while you study.
+Choosing Childcare and help with childcare costs The Government has a website which contains information on all the current childcare schemes including early education funding for 2, 3 and 4yr olds, details on 30hrs extended childcare, tax free childcare, tax credits for childcare, universal credit for childcare and support while you study.
 For more information, please visit their website.

-Childcare Calculator

-The Government has a calculator to see what help you could get with childcare costs.
+Childcare Calculator The Government has a calculator to see what help you could get with childcare costs.
 For more information, please visit their website.

-Flexible Working and Time Off

-If you're a working parent, you are entitled to request to work flexibly and take time off for caring responsibilities.
+Flexible Working and Time Off If you're a working parent, you are entitled to request to work flexibly and take time off for caring responsibilities.
 Your employer has to consider your request carefully.
 For more information, talk to your employer or please visit this website.
 Contact Us:

 Solihull Family Information Service is here to help.
 You can contact us via our Freephone helpline, by email or by visiting our website.

-You can also request information on childcare by completing our enquiry form

-If you would like to receive regular information on activities and events in Solihull you can sign up to our parents' network by completing the online form
+If you would like to receive regular information on activities and events in Solihull you can sign up to our parents' network by completing the form here.
 Our contact details are:

-Family Information Service Solihull Metropolitan Borough Council Council House Manor Square Solihull B91 3QB

-Telephone: 0800 389 8667 (helpline available Monday-Friday 9am-2pm)
+Family Information Service Solihull Metropolitan Borough Council Council House Manor Square Solihull B91 3QB Telephone:0800 389 8667 (helpline available Monday-Friday 9am-2pm)Minicom:0121 704 8058Email:familyinfo@solihull.gov.ukWebsite:www.solihull.gov.uk/familyinfo

-Minicom: 0121 704 8058

-Email: familyinfo@solihull.gov.uk Website: www.solihull.gov.uk/familyinfo